When you send the same message to everyone…nobody listens.

 When a business or blogger has collected emails, whether by doing so with their opt-in, manually at a brick and mortar, or over a period of time as people have signed up for a service or product, a list that numbers in the hundreds, the thousands, or even the tens of thousands can sometimes seem overwhelming.

 It’s not uncommon for bloggers and small business owners to have a large list but still be unsure just how to use email marketing and automation to generate revenue for their business.
 This was the exact case when I was recruited to assist a client who had a list of over 40,000 people, but an email open rate that was lower than 20%.
-(Quick backstory: I worked for a digital agency, and in corporate marketing for 14 years before I started my own business in 2011).
-Anyway, at the time, the owners of the company didn't quite understand how to convert those “people on their list” into a loyal audience who would open and read their emails, let alone turn them into paying customers.
+(Quick backstory: I worked for a digital agency, and in corporate marketing for 14 years before I started my blog).
+Anyway, at the time, the owners of the company I worked for didn’t quite understand how to convert those “people on their list” into a loyal audience who would open and read their emails, let alone turn them into paying customers.

 When you have just one list of email subscribers, and they are not grouped into different categories, the key to unlocking revenue with email automation is to first solve the challenge of moving them into meaningful groups.
 Your very first step is to design a Segmentation Campaign; this is how you begin to group your list based on actionable behaviors that they take.
 What is an actionable behavior?
 In digital marketing, it’s something you can measure…such as a click.

 The Email Newsletter: Why So Many Bloggers and Small Business Owners Still Get it Wrong